 Given below is an example of a default table.
 From this table, user data will be fetched.
 Where the users can enter their own data without access to the back-end.

-Using this feature the user of this table will get some options like this table below to add/edit or modify their own data from the frontend.
+With this feature, the user of this table will get some options such as this table below for adding / editing or changing their own frontend data.